 About the farmers

-Firefly Farms was founded in July 2021 in Angelica, NY.
+Firefly Farm was founded in July 2021 in Angelica, NY.
 We are a small regenerative farm on 83 acres.
-We have several ventures working together as a system, focusing on livestock - rotationally grazed grass-fed hair sheep, pasture-raised egg layers, and meat chickens.
+We have several ventures working together as a system, focusing on livestock - rotationally grazed grass-fed Katahdin hair sheep, pasture-raised egg layers, meat chickens, and quail.

-We are the owners (Zach and Jessie Badgley), and we started the farm freshly newlywed, an Army veteran jack of all trades and a work-from-home product design manager - neither with farming backgrounds.
-We started the farm immediately upon moving back home and buying our property.
+We are the owners (Zach and Jessie Badgley), and we started this farm freshly newlywed, an Army veteran jack of all trades and a work-from-home product design manager - neither with farming backgrounds.
+Immediately upon moving back home and buying our property, we started our farming journey - we put a deposit on our starter flock of sheep before we had the internet hooked up.
 We had been living elsewhere for several years following our careers (both separately and together).
-We had decided we wanted to settle down and “plant roots” (pun intended) where we wanted to be (vs chasing our careers around the country/world) and build a more sustainable lifestyle for ourselves.
+We decided we wanted to settle down and “plant roots” (pun intended) where we wanted to be (vs chasing our careers around the country/world) and build a more sustainable lifestyle for ourselves.

 As we grow, we want to ensure that we stick to our goals and expand at a rate that is manageable to support both ourselves and our pastures.
-See our homepage to watch our numbers grow.
+See our homepage to watch our numbers grow or below for our yearly milestones.

 Our Progress